DinaMagdyS/DemoBlazeSelenium/README.md

  ## Contributing
  Contributions and collaboration are more than welcome and very much encouraged to make this project a valuable resource for the testing community.

+ ## Team collaboration
+ This project was a team effort by Dina Magdy and Sarah Mohammed as part of our graduation project.

  ## Contact
  For any queries or assistance, feel free to contact me via email at dinamagdyelmorsy@outlook.com